Our vibrant campus communities are made up of students from 150 countries, and our extensive alumni networks reach the world over.

 Our sports teams have travelled the world over, spreading our Essex Spirit and enhancing our partnerships, including basketball and volleyball visiting Germany and Macau.
 Take a look at our country-specific information to find out all you need to know about studying here, and explore our Students' Union to find out more about getting involved in student life.

-All our former students are part of a network of around 100,000 alumni, from more than 150 countries around the world.
+All our former students are part of a network from more than 150 countries around the world.

 No matter where in the world our graduates live, the Essex alumni membership gives access to exclusive events, networking opportunities, alumni discounts, professional development, business webinars, reunion support, and news from our departments.